jeremi-chabros/WATERS/README.md

 Preferred method is executing (or calling from command window) `getSpikesApp.m`
-1. Toggle between loading a file (or files) or setting a path to the data folder
+1. Toggle between setting path to the folder with data or loading specific file(s)
 2. Select files/folder
 3. Select output folder (by default saves in current directory)
 4. Set parameters and save them